Best Calorie Tracker App: Count Macros and Lose Weight

 Calorie counting is not for everyone, but it can be a helpful tool if you are trying to maintain a healthy weight during pregnancy.
 If you are looking for a slightly older mode of recording your weight loss, you can use a printable weight loss tracker.

 If you have reached a milestone, you should celebrate your success and share your progress with the entire care team.
-Apart from receiving support and motivation, you might also inspire others to make lifestyle and diet changes, living a happier and healthier life.
+Apart from receiving support and motivation, you might also inspire others to make lifestyle and diet changes and live a happier and healthier life.

 To get started tracking your calories with CareClinic, click here.